 These shortages directly impact members of The Well, who face not only life-altering mental illnesses and homelessness, but poverty as well.
 This makes it even more difficult for them to access resources that could help them find stable housing.
 Alice Zaccarello, Executive Director of The Well Community, estimates that 40 percent of members live in boarding houses and that more than a third are homeless.
 Living in an apartment or house—especially one that’s both safe and a permanent place to call home—is an exception rather than the norm.

-But, through Jacob’s House, a city of Dallas-licensed boarding home, The Well is helping to address the compounding challenges of housing and mental illness.
+But, through Jacob’s House, a city of Dallas-licensed group home, The Well is helping to address the compounding challenges of housing and mental illness.
 There, up to eight men not only have a safe, stable place to call home, but also benefit from nutritious meals and supportive friendships.
 It’s a place where they can become part of an accepting community, both within the house and in the neighborhood as well.
 And, when they’re struggling with their mental health or with adhering to a treatment plan, they’re able to reach out to the staff of The Well for support.

 In addition, through providing case management services and opportunities to connect with others who understand their struggles, The Well Community helps all its members take steps toward both better mental health and more secure housing.
 While there are no simple solutions to the two-sided hurdle of housing insecurity and mental illness, the power of community provides encouragement for daily challenges and support in the pursuit of stability.